Subaru-PFS/drp_doc/PFS-DRP-PRU030002-01_drp2dplan.rst

 Initial end-to-end demonstration of pipeline.
 Integration test incorporates the 2D simulator, that provides test quartz, arcs and science data.

-- all 3 arms (R, B and N) processed
+- all 3 arms (R, B, N and M) processed
 - 3 arms merged
 - initial flat-fielding in accordance to new framework
 - detector map generated